hellonico/niclojure/text/01_Leiningen.md

 Do not forget to do a few [clojure koans](https://github.com/functional-koans/clojure-koans) to make sure the basic and the roots are ok.

+I have added a few trips and ticks in the 00_zero.clj file (in the samples), so feel free to go along and try it by yourself, once you have read the next section about how to get started with clojure.

 ### Leiningen
 [https://github.com/technomancy/leiningen](https://github.com/technomancy/leiningen)